McFarland Mall: Redevelopment

 The former Sticks ’N’ Stuff hosted Spirit Halloween every year around the Halloween season until 2020, when it also moved to University Mall, taking over the former Sears anchor space.
-The former Books-A-Million hosted a antique shop called "Roadside Antiques", which sold a lot of stuff some of which was formerly owned by Pate.
-The former Cheddar's is now a Chinese buffet restaurant called "Asuka Buffet".
-As of April 2022, Dollar Tree is the only remaining business open in McFarland Mall.
+The former Books-A-Million hosted an antique shop called "Roadside Antiques", which sold a lot of stuff some of which was formerly owned by Pate (this store was demolished in 2024).
+Dollar Tree, the last operating business in McFarland Mall, closed in July 2025, with the building being demolished the following month.

 On December 15, 2020, the demolition process began once again, starting with the former Chili's.
-Stan Pate's plan is to build a sportsplex over where the mall once stood.
+Stan Pate's plan was to build a sportsplex over where the mall once stood.
 Demolition continued on February 23, 2021, with the old Woolco wing where Sticks ‘N’ Stuff, Michael's, Shoe Station, and TJ Maxx were housed for many years.

-The process was concluded with the demolition of the former Goody’s on April 20, 2022.
+The process was concluded with the demolition of the former Goody's on April 20, 2022.

+In 2024, it was announced that Stan Pate had decided to scrap the previous sportsplex plans in favor of plans for a brand new shopping center.
+Owner Stan Pate says the it will include "Retail, hotels, restaurants, coffee shops, ice cream shops," and so on.
+It is said to be bringing close to 1,000 jobs to Tuscaloosa.